mengyewgau/scrape-linkedin-company-profile/README.md

 ## User Guide
-1. Store your linkedin profiles in a linkedins.csv file
+1. Store your linkedin profiles in a linkedins.csv file (An example is set below)
 2. Save it in the same directory as all the program files
 3. The output csv files will be found in the results folder
 4. Fill in your linkedin login details in login_details.py

 ## FAQ
-**Q:** How do I set my email and password for my LinkedIn account
+**Q:** How do I set my email and password for my LinkedIn account?

 **Answer:**
-- In the folder 'Sensitive', you will find a login.csv file.
+- In the folder 'inputs', you will find a login.csv file.
-- First row, first column will be your email
+- First row, first column will be your email > Simply replace the cell, it has been marked
 - Second row, first column will be your password
 - Once added, save the file, and close it!